seanli6/CreditService/README.md

   ![image](https://user-images.githubusercontent.com/70720442/204917685-a2e60fb4-0157-414b-9a3a-278c44f7c1a6.png)

   c.
-Goto the Body tab.
+Go to the Body tab.
 Input "file" under the Key, select the "File" as the type.
 Click the Select Files and select the sample.csv that comes along with the source code

   ![image](https://user-images.githubusercontent.com/70720442/204917851-1e8af210-fdf7-419a-b8fb-cb8e25e8c1f8.png)